Loading [MathJax]/jax/output/HTML-CSS/jax.js

 The explanation is that, in main sequence atmospheres, lines are additionally broadened by pressure broadening, which also gives a Lorentz profile, which is generally broader than, and overmasks, radiation damping.
 (The pressures in the extended atmospheres of giants and supergiants are generally much less than in main sequence stars, and consequently lines are narrower.)
 We return to pressure broadening in a later section.

-This page titled 10.1: Natural Broadening (Radiation Damping) is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.1: Natural Broadening (Radiation Damping) is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform.